faith-luo/xml-peruse/README.md

-# peruse
+# xml-peruse

-typed buffered parsing for js/ts
+`xml-peruse` is a typed buffered XML parsing library written in typescript.